-- VA will pay up to \$780 toward burial and funeral expenses for deaths on or after 1 October 2017 (if hospitalized by VA at time of death), or \$300 toward burial and funeral expenses (if not hospitalized by VA at time of death), and a \$780 plot-interment allowance (if not buried in a national cemetery). - 2) For deaths on or after 1 December 2001, but before 1 October 2011, VA will pay up to \$300 toward burial and funeral expenses and a \$300 plot-interment allowance. - 3) For deaths on or after 1 April 1988 but before 1 October 2011, VA will pay \$300 toward burial and funeral expenses (for Veterans hospitalized by VA at the time of death).
+- 1) VA will pay up to \$948 toward burial and funeral expenses for deaths on or after Oct.
+1, 2023, and a \$948 plot-interment allowance (if not buried in a national or state veterans cemetery). - 2) VA will pay up to \$893 toward burial and funeral expenses for deaths on or after Jan.
+5, 2023, but before Oct.
+1, 2023, and an \$893 plot-interment allowance (if not buried in a national or state veterans cemetery). - 3) For deaths on or after Dec.
+1, 2001, but before Jan.
+5, 2023, VA will pay up to \$300 toward burial and funeral expenses and a plot-interment allowance.
+The plot-internment allowance varies from year-to-year as it is adjusted for cost of living. - 4) For deaths on or after Oct.
+1, 2022, but before Jan.
+5, 2023, VA will pay \$300 toward burial and funeral expenses (for veterans hospitalized by VA at the time of death). - 5) For deaths on or after Jan.
+5, 2023, if the veteran's death and/or burial is in any state and the veteran was in receipt of VA compensation or pension benefits at the time of death (or military retired pay in lieu of VA compensation or pension benefits), some or all of the cost of transporting the deceased may be reimbursed.

-An annual increase in burial and plot allowances for deaths occurring after 1 October 2011 began in fiscal year 2013 based on the Consumer Price Index for the preceding 12-month period.
+An annual increase in plot allowances for deaths occurring after Oct.
+1, 2011, began in fiscal year 2013 based on the Consumer Price Index for the preceding 12-month period.
+On Jan.
+5, 2023, burial allowance was changed to mirror the plot allowance.

-If the death occurred while the Veteran was hospitalized by VA, or under VA contracted nursing home care, some or all of the costs for transporting the Veteran's remains may be reimbursed.
-If the Veteran died while traveling under proper authorization and at VA expense for the purpose of examination, treatment or care, VA will pay burial, funeral, plot or interment allowances, and transportation expenses.
+If the veteran died while traveling under proper authorization and at VA expense for the purpose of examination, treatment or care, VA will pay some burial, funeral, plot or interment allowances, and transportation expenses.